cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/slog.md

 ### WithLevel

 `WithLevel` judges the incoming `*slog.LevelVar`.
-Only log levels higher than or equal to this will be recorded.
+Only log levels higher than or equal to this will be recorded

 It is worth noting that if `WithLevel` is set together with `WithHandlerOptions`, the log level of WithLevel will override the log level in WithHandlerOptions